 I tend to stick to good ole Purell sanitizer.
 Most generic brands gross me out, especially at 7 in the morning.
 Who wants to smell like they drank back-to-back shots of cheap tequila?
 Well, that’s what airport hand sanitizer smells like, lol.

 Feel free to get scented if you like your hand sanitizer to smell good.
-I have found that I only really like the Bath and Body Works brand, and they are scented wonderfully!
-My sanitizer bottle spilled all over my backpack when I took an exam and I legit smelt like fruity pebbles.
+I have found that I only really like the Bath and Body Works brand, which is scented wonderfully!
+My sanitizer bottle spilled all over my backpack when I took an exam, and I legit smelt like fruity pebbles.

 4. Pick Your Seat?
-One Of The Most Underrated Long Flight Tips:
+One Of The Most Underrated Long Haul Flights Tips:

 Constantly bothering your neighbors can dampen the mood and make things awkward for your seatmates.
 Don’t believe us?
 Reddit has a top tip for long flight tips Reddit, and the comment threads are hilarious when bothering airplane neighbors.